 The traffic situation in the Philippines had reached its limit capacity particularly the National Capital Region and other highly urbanized areas.
-The main reason for the traffic is the constant increase in private car ownership.
+The one reason for the traffic congestion is the constant increase in private car ownership.
 According to a Japan International Cooperation (JICA) study in 2012, there had been an accumulated increase of 41% of private car trips in Metro Manila from 1996, with an average annual average of 2.2% increase.
 In consonance, another reason the study observed was a drop in jeepney occupancy from 15.1 to 10, in bus occupancy from 46.5 to 35.3, and in private vehicles occupancy from 2.5 to 1.7 (JICA and NEDA, 2014).
-The Philippine government had been trying different efforts to solve this traffic problem such as implementation of new traffic schemes and policy for a short-term solution and construction of new BRT and MRT infrastructures for a long-term solution.
-In 2016, the Philippine government reported that it will use a budget of 1 trillion pesos to be used for 14 train projects all over the country as an answer for the on-going crisis (Vera and Camus, 2016).
-For this traffic solution to be effective, a modal shift of both private and public transportation passengers to the new transit modes must be stimulated or all this investment will have gone to waste.
+Another reason for the congestion is the increase in popularity of ride-hailing transport service such as Grab.
+According to a 2017 study in Manhattan conducted by Schaller Consulting, from 2013 to 2017 raid-hailing and taxi services passenger trips had an increase of 15% while the average number of their vehicles on the road had increase of 59%.
+More importantly, the study found that the average occupancy of these services are only at 55% and the unoccupied vehicle hours had massive increase of 81% (Schaller Consulting, 2017).
+The Philippine government had been trying different efforts to solve this traffic problem such as implementation of new traffic schemes and policy for a short-term solution and construction of new bus rapid transit (BRT) and metro rail transit (MRT) infrastructures for a long-term solution.
+In 2016, the Philippine government reported that it will use a budget of 1 trillion pesos to be used for 14 rail projects all over the country as an answer for the ongoing crisis (Vera and Camus, 2016).
+For this long term traffic solution to be effective, a modal shift of both private and public transportation passengers to the new transit modes must be stimulated or all this investment would have gone to waste.

-This study focused on the mode choice of MRT Line 7 (an ongoing rail project by the Philippine government that started to be constructed in 2017).
-The study created survey forms using the SPM that will properly assess passenger behavior and choice.
-Previous studies using the SPM in the Philippines only tackled at the maximum of three mode choices.
-This study will show how to apply the SPM that deals with a wide range of public mode choices common in the Philippines.
-The results and methods of this study may be used as a basis for developing and improving both new and old public modes of transport such as BRT and MRT.
+This study focused on the mode choice of passengers upon the completion of MRT Line 7 (an ongoing rail project by the Philippine government that started construction in 2016).
+The study created survey forms using the SP method that will properly assess passenger behavior and choice.
+While previous studies using the SP method in the Philippines only tackled at the maximum of three mode choices, this study will show how to apply the SP method that deals with a wide range of public mode choices common in the Philippines.
+The results and methodology in this study may be used as a basis for developing and improving both new and old public modes of transport such as BRT and MRT.

 The research problem is "How will the new MRT Line 7 affect passenger mode choice?"
-The objectives of the study are to provide a standard SPM survey procedure that manages wide variety modes choices and to determine the relevant factors for each mode to stimulate a modal shift to MRT Line 7.
+The objectives of the study are to provide a standard SP method survey procedure that manages wide variety modes choices and to determine the relevant factors for each mode to stimulate a modal shift to MRT Line 7.
 Figure 1 shows the study area MRT Line 7, an on-going-construction rail project located within Metro Manila.